rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 In all other cases, as well as for VM and VQ queries, the desired versions must be materialized on-the-fly, which will take increasingly more time for longer delta chains.
 CB solutions do however typically require less storage space than VM if there is sufficient overlap between each consecutive version.
-Finally, VQ queries perform well form TB solutions because the timestamp annotation directly corresponds to VQ's result format.
+Finally, VQ queries perform well for TB solutions because the timestamp annotation directly corresponds to VQ's result format.
 VM and DM queries in this case are typically less efficient than for IC approaches, due to the missing version index.
 Furthermore, TB solutions can require less storage space compared to VM if the change ratio of the dataset is not too large.
 In summary, IC, CB and TB approaches can perform well for certain query types, but they can be slow for others.